Giftbit/Lightrail-API-V2-Docs/docs/home.md

 A source with `"rail": "lightrail"` means the value is stored in Lightrail.

 ##### How Lightrail Stores Value: `Values`
-Whether representing a promotional offer, loyalty points or a gift card, value stored in Lightrail as `Values`.
+Whether representing a promotional offer, loyalty points or a gift card, value in Lightrail is stored as a `Values`.
 Different types of value are represented by modifying the properties of `Values`.

 The way `Values` are passed into the `sources` property of the `checkout` endpoint depends on what type of value it is.